Sponsored by Neighborhood Watch and MLNA

 The MLNA will provide partial reimbursement based on the receipts submitted for eligible party supplies (paper and plastic goods, food, and non-alcoholic beverages) and on the number of participants: up to $100 for parties with 10-19 people, $150 for parties with 20-39 people, and $200 for parties with 40 or more people.
 Use this sign-in sheet to verify the names and number of participants, plus their addresses as residents of Monta Loma.

-The reimbursement will be made by check to the designated person upon tendering the receipts and sign-in sheets to the MLNA treasurer, Andre Valente, within 15 days of the event.
+The reimbursement will be made by check to the designated person upon tendering the receipts and sign-in sheets (preferably by scanning and emailing them) to the MLNA treasurer, Andre Valente, within 15 days of the event.
 (Contact Marilyn for Andre’s address.)

 All receipts and sign-in sheets must be submitted together, even for parties of two or more streets.
 This provides the detailed documentation required for reimbursement from the grant we receive from the City of Mountain View.